 Failure to apply for registration

-An organisation has three months to submit its registration application from the date it is called forward to apply, with all applicants urged to use the Commission’s free registration support to assist them.
+An organisation has 30 days to submit its registration application from the date it is called forward to apply, with all applicants urged to use the Commission’s free registration support to assist them.

 When an organisation fails to meet the registration deadline the Commission will issue a warning letter to the orgnaisation, will publish the organisation’s details on its website as being non-compliant with the law, and will inform HMRC (if applicable) that the organisation has failed to apply.
 Any decision to remove charitable tax benefits will be assessed by HMRC.

 Under the Charities Act (Northern Ireland) 2008, charity trustees have a statutory duty to apply to register their charity with the Commission.
 If the trustees fail to apply to register or fail to supply the Commission with the required documents and information, they will be in breach of the law and the Commission has power under the Charities Act to direct, by order, the trustees to make a registration application.

 If this order is not complied with, the Commission may then apply to the High Court.
 The trustees’ failure to apply will then be treated as a breach of an order from the High Court, with the Court deciding if the trustees are guilty of contempt and, if guilty, imposing the appropriate sanction.